SystemsScientist/C-Programming-for-Beginners-Section-09/README.md

-This repository contains the Examples, Exercises, and Solutions for Section 9 of C Programming for Beginners: Master the C Language by Jason Fedin, which covers functions, arguments and parameters, returning data from functions, and local and global variables.
+This repository contains the Examples, Exercises, and Solutions for Section 9 of C Programming for Beginners: Master the C Language by Jason Fedin, which covers functions, arguments and parameters, returning data from functions (subroutines or procedures), and local and global variables.

 See the following link for this course: <a href="https://www.udemy.com/course/c-programming-for-beginners" title="C Programming" target="_blank">C Programming for Beginners</a>